trygve55/Simple-HTTP-2-Web-Server/README.md

 Testing:
-You can test the server with nghttp or similar programs.
+Test the server with nghttp or similar programs.
 There is a shellscript (./serverTesting/get.sh) to run a HTTP2 get request to the server.